City Council · 9:00 AM · Council Chambers, City Hall

 #68Closed session consideration of the appointment of Jose N. Cruhigger to the Municipal Library Board.

-#69Authorizes a two-year agreement (with two two-year renewal options) with Business and Community Lenders of Texas (BCL of Texas) for administration of the Dallas Homebuyer Assistance Program, with total funding not to exceed $912,965 from CDBG, HOME, and Tax Increment Financing sources.
+#69Authorizes a two-year contract (with two-year renewal options) with BCL of Texas for administration of the Dallas Homebuyer Assistance Program, funded through CDBG, HOME, and Equity TIF district funds not to exceed $912,965.

-#70Authorizes the City Manager to execute a Fair Park Funding and Development Agreement with Fair Park First to oversee fundraising, design, development, and construction of the Community Park at Fair Park, at no cost to the City.
+#70Authorizes the City Manager to execute a Funding and Development Agreement with Fair Park First for the fundraising, design, development, and construction of the Community Park at Fair Park.

-#71Authorizes an economic development grant agreement with Dallas Wings Development LLC to construct a facility on city-owned park property at 1200 North Cockrell Hill Road (up to $57.9M), amends the Dallas Memorial Auditorium agreement with Full Court Partners LLC dba Dallas Wings, and reduces the McKissack and McKissack project management contract by $1,847,485 to eliminate the Dallas Wings Practice Facility scope.
+#71Authorizes an economic development grant agreement up to $57.9M with Dallas Wings Development LLC to construct a sports facility on City-owned park property, amends an existing agreement with Full Court Partners LLC (Dallas Wings), and decreases McKissack and McKissack's project management contract by $1.85M to remove the practice facility from scope.

-#72Authorize Supplemental Agreement No. 2 to the professional services contract with Perkins & Will, Inc. for additional architectural and engineering services for the KBHCCD Convention Center Expansion West of Lamar, increasing the contract by $3,045,443.45 to a new total of $144,619,808.45.
+#72Authorizes Supplemental Agreement No. 2 with Perkins & Will, Inc. for additional architectural and engineering services for the Kay Bailey Hutchison Convention Center Dallas Master Plan Component One expansion west of Lamar, increasing the contract by $3,045,443.45 to a new total of $144,619,808.45, financed by CCT Revenue Bonds.

-#73Authorize Supplemental Agreement No. 2 to the CMAR contract with Trinity Alliance Ventures, LLC, accepting a Guaranteed Maximum Price of $695,680,181 for construction of the Kay Bailey Hutchison Convention Center Dallas expansion west of Lamar, with owner's contingency, bringing the total CMAR contract to $984,394,571.40 financed by CCT 2025 Senior Lien Special Tax Revenue Notes.
+#73Authorization of Supplemental Agreement No. 2 to the CMAR contract with Trinity Alliance Ventures for construction of the Kay Bailey Hutchison Convention Center Dallas expansion (Component 1, Expansion West of Lamar), accepting a Guaranteed Maximum Price of $695,680,181 and establishing appropriations of $717,479,741.40, bringing the cumulative CMAR contract total to $984,394,571.40.

-#74Authorizes an increased condemnation settlement with Charter DMN Holdings, LP for approximately 36,227 square feet of land near Young and Houston Streets needed for the Kay Bailey Hutchison Convention Center Dallas expansion, raising the total settlement from $6,553,040 to $11,346,798.
+#74Authorizes an increase to the condemnation settlement with Charter DMN Holdings, LP for approximately 36,227 square feet of land near Young and Houston Streets needed for the Kay Bailey Hutchison Convention Center Dallas expansion, raising the not-to-exceed authorization from $6,553,040 to $11,346,798 funded by the Convention Center Construction Fund.

 Mayor and City Council Office